FAQS

 There are quite a few benefits to working with our company:

-6. Our customer support staff always answers questions within 24 hours and can be reached through our contact page
+6. Our customer support staff always answers questions within 24 hours and can be reached through our contact page.

 What are the most common types of 501(c)(3) organizations?

-The most common type of 501(c)3) organization is one whose following purposes are either: charitable, religious, educational, scientific, literary, testing for public safety, fostering amateur sports competition, or preventing cruelty to children or animals.
+The most common type of 501(c)3) organization is one whose following purposes are charitable, religious, educational, scientific, literary, testing for public safety, fostering amateur sports competition, or preventing cruelty to children or animals.

-My 501(c)(3) was revoked, how do I get it back?
+My 501(c)(3) was revoked; how do I get it back?

 What are the fees for using your service?